gab8192/Obsidian/README.md

 ### Search algorithm

 * Iterative deepening with aspiration windows
-* Very simple negamax
-* Very simple move ordering
+* Butterfly history
 * Quiescence search
 * Razoring
 * Null move pruning
 * Internal iterative reductions (IIR)
+* Reverse futility pruning
+* Late move reductions
 * Check extension

 ### Evaluation

-Obsidian evaluates position with a neural network, the architecture is 2x(768->256)->1 and is trained on 100M positions as of now.
+Obsidian evaluates position with a neural network, the architecture is 2x(768->384)->1 and is trained on 500M positions as of now.
 Trivial endgames are evaluated with a special function.